 Once final spousal support is ordered at the end of a divorce case, it is usually established at half the length of the marriage for a short term marriage, defined as less than 10 years in duration.
 The lower-earning spouse may need to work toward financial independence while the divorce is still pending or very soon after the divorce is final.
 Gille Law Group will evaluate your situation and pursue your best spousal support options.

 Although "permanent" spousal support exists in California, it usually does not mean "life time."
 Spousal support, even for a long marriage, is awarded with the goal that the supported spouse eventually becomes self-supporting.
 Accordingly, spousal support is often "stepped down" as the supported spouse becomes more self-sufficient, and is almost always adjusted or even terminated when the paying spouse retires.
 Other factors may reduce or terminate support, so it is almost never "for life."

 Schedule Your Initial Consultation Today: (626) 340-0955

-Going through a divorce may be one of the most challenging times in your life.
-However, the process can be simplified when you enlist the help of experienced family law attorneys in Pasadena.
+Initially going through a divorce or later modifying previous orders may be some of the most challenging times in your life.
+The process can be simplified if you enlist the help of our experienced family law attorneys in Pasadena.
 Gille Law Group is dedicated to helping individuals and families through the divorce process.